DACL: See discretionary access control list (DACL).

 domain controllers (DCs): A well-known set of machines that host domain-wide information.

 domain database: A database where security principal information is stored.
 This database is the directory service Active Directory in the case of a domain controller (DC) running on a Windows machine.
-On a Windows machine that is not a DC, this database is a local database, manageable through Security Accounts Manager Remote Protocol, as specified in [MS-SAMR].
+On a Windows machine that is not a DC, this database is a local database, manageable through the Security Accounts Manager Remote Protocol, as specified in [MS-SAMR].

 domain local group: A security group that is only valid for inclusion within access control lists (ACLs) from its own domain.
 Its membership may include users, global groups, and universal groups from any domain.
 It may additionally include, and be a member of, other domain local groups from within its domains.